David Golinkin: Biography

 David Golinkin was born and raised in Arlington, Virginia.
-He made aliyah to Israel in 1972, earning a B.A. in Jewish History and two teaching certificates from the Hebrew University of Jerusalem.
-He received an M.A. in Rabbinics and a Ph.D. in Talmud from the Jewish Theological Seminary of America where he was also ordained as rabbi.
-He is the grandson of Rabbi Mordechai Golinkin, who was the Chief Rabbi of Zhitomir and Danzig and the Av Bet Din of the Rabbinical Council of New England; and the son of Rabbi Noah Golinkin who taught 200,000 North American Jews how to read the prayer book via the Hebrew Literacy and Hebrew Marathon programs.
+He made aliyah to Israel in 1972, earning a B.A. in Jewish history and two teaching certificates from the Hebrew University of Jerusalem.
+He received an M.A. in rabbinics and a Ph.D. in Talmud from the Jewish Theological Seminary of America, where he was also ordained as a rabbi.
+He is the grandson of Rabbi Mordechai Ya'acov Golinkin, who was the Chief Rabbi of Zhitomir and Danzig and the Av Bet Din of the Rabbinical Council of New England; and the son of Rabbi Noah Golinkin who taught 200,000 North American Jews how to read the prayer book via the Hebrew Literacy and Hebrew Marathon programs.

 Rabbinic and academic career

-Golinkin began to teach Talmud at The Jewish Theological Seminary (JTS) in New York in 1980 and Talmud and Jewish Law at Neve Schechter, formerly the Israeli branch of JTS, in 1982.
-In 1987, he began to teach Talmud and Jewish Law at The Seminary of Judaic Studies (later renamed: The Schechter Institute of Jewish Studies) in Jerusalem.
-Since 1990, he has worked full-time as one of the leaders of the Schechter Institutes.
-From 1990 until 2000, he served as Assistant Dean and later as Dean of the Schechter Institute and Schechter Rabbinical Seminary.
+Golinkin began teaching Talmud at JTS in New York in 1980 and taught Talmud and Jewish law at Neve Schechter, the Israeli branch of JTS, in 1982.
+In 1987, he started teaching Talmud and Jewish law at the Seminary of Judaic Studies (later known as the Schechter Institute of Jewish Studies) in Jerusalem.
+Between 1990 and his September 2025 retirement, he worked full-time as an educator and administrator of the Schechter Institutes.
+From 1990 to 2000, he served as the assistant dean and later the dean of the Schechter Institute and Schechter Rabbinical Seminary.

-He served as President of The Schechter Institute from 2000-2015, in which capacity he served as chief academic officer as well as chief fundraiser for all the Schechter non-profits, including TALI, Neve Schechter in Tel Aviv, and Midreshet Schechter in Ukraine.
-In 2015, he became the President of the Schechter Institutes, Inc. in which capacity he continues to serve as chief fundraiser, while teaching and serving as editor of all Schechter academic publications.
+He served as the president of the Schechter Institute from 2000 to 2015, acting as the chief academic officer and chief fundraiser for all the Schechter non-profits, including Tigbur Limudei Yahudut (תגבור לימודי יהדות), a large secular school system in Israel typically acronymized as "TALI"; Neve Schechter in Tel Aviv; and Midreshet Schechter in Ukraine.
+In 2015, he became president of Schechter Institutes, Inc., where he continued as the chief fundraiser while also teaching and serving as editor of all Schechter academic publications.

-During Golinkin’s years at Schechter (1990ff.), the Schechter academic programs grew from 35 students to 700 students with over 1,900 graduates; the TALI school system grew from 3,000 children to 65,000 children; and Midreshet Yerushalaim (later renamed Midreshet Schechter) grew from one school to a network of camps, schools and synagogues throughout Ukraine.
-During his tenure as President, the Schechter Institute received accreditation from Israel's Council for Higher Education, its full-time faculty doubled and its library stacks more than tripled.
-Golinkin led the building campaign which built the new campus of the Schechter Institute in Jerusalem, as well as the Neve Schechter campus in Tel Aviv.
-Neve Schechter opened in 2012 as a synagogue and center for Jewish culture and now serves 24,000 people every year.
+During Golinkin's tenure, the Schechter academic programs grew from serving 35 students to 700 students, with over 2,000 graduates; the TALI school system expanded from 3,000 to 65,000 students (as of 2020); and Midreshet Yerushalaim (later renamed Midreshet Schechter) developed from a single school into a network of camps, schools, and synagogues across Ukraine.
+Furthermore, he oversaw the Institute's accreditation from the Council for Higher Education in Israel, the doubling of its full-time faculty, and more than tripling of its library holdings.
+Golinkin led the construction campaign for the new campus of the Schechter Institute in Jerusalem, as well as the Neve Schechter campus in Tel Aviv.
+Opened in 2012, Neve Schechter now functions as a synagogue, gallery, and Jewish cultural center serving 50,000 people annually.
+He was also responsible for acquiring and restoring the Midreshet Schechter building in Kyiv.